JamesTsay-12/blog-site/_posts/2025-10-31-Investor-Personalities.md

 - **Mindset:** Sees technology as a lever to reshape entire systems — skeptical of herd thinking, driven by long-term conviction.
 - **Successes:** Early investments in Facebook and Palantir created massive asymmetric payoffs.
 - **Challenges:** Venture bets often polarizing; some ideological stances and concentrated positions (e.g., crypto) led to volatility.
-- **Takeaway:** Brilliant contrarian thinking works when paired with strong timing and network insight — but requires extreme patience and tolerance for being misunderstood.
+- **Takeaway:** Brilliant contrarian thinking works when paired with strong timing and network insight,  but requires extreme patience and tolerance for being misunderstood.

 #### Shawn Fanning – The Disruptive Innovator
 - Creator of *Napster*, one of the first peer-to-peer file-sharing platforms that changed the digital landscape.
-- **Mindset:** Experimental, curious, and risk-embracing — driven more by technological possibility than financial outcome.
+- **Mindset:** Experimental, curious, and risk-embracing:  driven more by technological possibility than financial outcome.
 - **Successes:** Sparked an entire wave of decentralized music and data-sharing innovation; influenced streaming models used today.
 - **Failures:** Legal pushback and lack of monetization shut down Napster before it could scale profitably.
-- **Takeaway:** Visionary experimentation can reshape industries — but without sustainability or timing, innovation alone can’t guarantee investment success.
+- **Takeaway:** Visionary experimentation can reshape industries, but without sustainability or timing.
+Innovation alone can’t guarantee investment success.

-**Watch out for:** Narrative bias — “this time it’s different” rarely holds forever.
+**Watch out for:** Narrative bias:  “this time it’s different” rarely holds forever.

 ---